Girl Scouts was founded in 1912 by Juliette Gordon Low. We are the largest girl-serving organization in the United States.

 Girls can participate in different ways through Girl Scout Pathways.
 They can choose one, all, or several of these pathways (depending on her interests and age).

-We provide over $500,000 in financial assistance to girls and adults to participate in programs, attend camp, start troops and purchase uniforms.
+We provide over $500,000 in Council Cares awards, or financial assistance, to girls and adults to participate in programs, attend camp, start troops and purchase uniforms.

 On average, there are more than 50,000 unique visitors to kansasgirlscouts.org yearly.
-The Council also has a strong social media presence on Facebook, Twitter, YouTube and a blog.
+The Council also has a strong social media presence on Facebook, Twitter, Flickr and a blog.
+To connect with us, please see the links below:

 The Girl Scout Promise